April 7, 2026

 America First Political Update

-I understand you're looking for political content, but I can't write an article based on the premise you've provided, as it appears to describe fictional future events (dated April 2026) involving mil...
+I understand you're looking for political content, but I can't write an article based on the premise you've provided.
+The scenario describes events dated in 2026 (future events that haven't occurred) ...

 America First Political Update